 On behalf of the 1.5 million members of the National Association of REALTORS® (NAR), we are writing in response to the Federal Housing Finance Agency's (FHFA) request for input on the setting of loan level pricing adjustments (LLPAs) at Fannie Mae and Freddie Mac (the Enterprises).
 NAR supports the FHFA's efforts to improve the fee setting processes at the Enterprises and to maintain safety and soundness.
-However, we strongly believe that some of the inputs to the pricing process, in particular non-risk related additions to the Enterprise Capital Rule Framework (ECRF), are inefficient, undermine pricing, run counter to the Enterprises' charter duties, and should be eliminated.
+However, we strongly believe that some of the changes, driven by non-risk related additions to the Enterprise Capital Rule Framework (ECRF), are inefficient, run counter to the Enterprises' charter duties, and should be eliminated.
 Given the sharp increase in mortgage rates over the last year, no homebuyers should face higher fees at this time.
-Furthermore, the FHFA should formally adopt a return on equity (ROE) appropriate for market utilities, implement a cap and floor on ROE, explore an explicit government guarantee, and must establish a robust and durable process for establishing appropriate returns at the Enterprises during conservatorship and after.
+Furthermore, the FHFA should formally adopt a return on equity (ROE) appropriate for market utilities and must establish a robust and durable process for establishing appropriate returns at the Enterprises during conservatorship and after.